questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

   --use-case="cpu-only" --seed=123 > /tmp/cpu-10000000
 ```

-This generates a data set of 36M rows and spans only 36 seconds of simulated
+This command generates a data set of 36M rows and spans only 36 seconds of
-activity.
-With throughput at this degree, the commit lag can be a much smaller
+simulated activity.
+With throughput at this degree, the commit lag can be a much
-value, such as 50 or 100 microseconds, and the maximum uncommitted rows can be
+smaller value, such as 50 or 100 microseconds, and the maximum uncommitted rows
-around 10M.
+can be around 10M.
 The explanation behind these values is that we expect a much
 narrower band of the lateness of records in terms of out-of-order data, and we
-have an upper-bounds of 10M records in memory before a commit is executed.
+have an upper-bounds of 10M records in memory before a commit occurs.

 Planning the schema of a table for high-cardinality data can also have a
 significant performance impact.
-When creating a table, we can designate
+For example, when creating a table, we can
-resources for indexed columns to know how many unique values the symbol column
+designate resources for indexed columns to know how many unique values the
-will contain.
-This can be done via the capacity parameter through SQL as
+symbol column will contain, and done via capacity as follows:
-follows:

 ```questdb-sql
 create table cpu (